matuzo/matuzoat/src/blog/2021/element-diversity.md

 title: "Element diversity"
 permalink: blog/{{ title | slug }}/index.html
 metadescription: 'Some thoughts on why we use the div element so much.'
+teaser: 'Did you know that there are 112 elements in HTML?!'
 date: 2021-09-02T12:38:54.969Z
 tags:
   - blog